deNBI/cloud-user-docs/wiki/security.md

 #### General firewall recommendations

+In the following list the terms _security group_ and _firewall rule_ are interchangeable.

 * **Least Privilege Principle**: Only open necessary ports required for the desired functionality.
 If you are unsure about which ports are needed for a specific application, consult the relevant documentation or ask the admin team for help.
 Opening ports based on guesswork can lead to unnecessary risks and accidental exposure of sensitive data.
 * **Never use all:**  Avoid rules that open all ports.
 Even if you're intending to open all ports for one instance only to a local network, this overcomplicates finding potential problems and determining the purpose of the security groups in the future.
 You are essentially opening Pandora's Box by opening all ports (not to mention opening all ports to 0.0.0.0/0 or ::/0).
 * **Use meaningful names/comments and don't combine services**: This ties in to the previous principle.
 Use meaningful names for your security groups, and try not to use a single security group for multiple applications.
     If you have a security group named after your instance opening twenty-eight different ports, it becomes cumbersome to remember which port is needed for what service and turns debugging in case of errors a nightmare.
     The same applies to the names and comments of firewall chains on instances.
-* **Do not rely on single firewall layers**: Do not rely carelessly on specific rules set in tools like `iptables` or `ufw` on your instance and open everything up in your security groups.
-OpenStack security groups are designed for simple traffic filtering, making it more transparent and enabling you to manage or update your rules for your entire project with ease.
 * **Use specific IP ranges (if possible)**: If you want to make a service available in trusted networks or for certain teams only, use specific IP ranges (CIDR notation) to limit access.
     E.g. limit this to your institution's IP address range.
     For Bielefeld University this would be `129.70.0.0/16`, which amounts to only 0.002% of the world's IPv4 addresses, thereby drastically reducing the attack surface.
     If you are unsure about which ranges are needed, consult the admins responsible for the network in question, ask your de.NBI admins for assistance or see the [guide below](#determine-your-institutions-ip-address-range-and-convert-it-to-cidr-notation).
-* **Regularly audit your groups**: If you are making changes to your infrastructure and adding or removing services, remember to also apply the corresponding changes to your security groups (e.g., if you remove or disable a web server on one of your instances, remove the rules for ports 80 and 443).
+* **Regularly audit your security groups**: If you are making changes to your infrastructure and adding or removing services, remember to also apply the corresponding changes to your security groups (e.g., if you remove or disable a web server on one of your instances, remove the rules for ports 80 and 443).
-* **Don't change without checking**: Don't alter the settings of a security group if you're unsure which instances the group is assigned to or what the specific rules are used for.
-If you have just created a new instance that slightly differs from the other instances in their function, it's probably a good idea to recreate the security group for the new instance and apply changes there.
-    E.g. the `default` security group (which all new instances get) should not be touched.
-Create a new one instead, add your rules and attach it only to the instances you need outside access to.

 * **Prefer SSH port forwarding to opening ports**: Especially if the service you want to access isn't secured with authentication and encryption mechanisms, opening the port through a security group is not a good option.
 Instead, you can use port forwarding.
 Let's say an application is exposing a web dashboard on port 8080 of your instance.
 By using
     ```bash
     ssh -L 8000:localhost:8080 youruser@yourinstance